CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 1.1.4 Pull and run the image from the remote repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's try to run the image from the remote repository on cloud by logging into CyVerse Atmosphere, `launching an instance <>`_
+Let's try to run the image from the remote repository on cloud by logging into CyVerse Atmosphere, `launching an instance <../atmosphere/boot.rst>`_

-First install Docker on Atmosphere using from here https://docs.docker.com/install/linux/docker-ce/ubuntu or alternatively you can use `ez` command which is a short cut command for installing Docker on Atmosphere
+First install Docker on Atmosphere using from here https://docs.docker.com/install/linux/docker-ce/ubuntu or alternatively you can use `ez` command which is a short-cut command for installing Docker on Atmosphere

 .. code-block:: bash